codio/knowledge/source/common/develop/ide/boxes/access.rst

 You can SSH into your Codio box from code using SSH public keys.
 Understanding how Codio uses SSH keys is important to accessing your box via ssh.

-**Note:** You cannot connect to a Codio box without using a Public Key.
+..
+Note:: You cannot connect to a Codio box without using a Public Key.

 Codio box SSH keys
 ------------------